“Do not wait to strike till the iron is hot; but make it hot by striking.”

 I personally have never found a donor to be insulted by being asked.
 Most are flattered that you would think of them as able to help, even if they cannot make the commitment the nonprofit ultimately hopes for.
 Yet, one of the most common fears voiced by my nonprofit colleagues (staff and volunteers), is that they find it hard (even terrifying) to “ask.”

-On another note, an article I wrote when I first launched Carolyn’s Nonprofit Blog discusses anonymous giving (with additional resources at the conclusion).
+In closing, and contrary to the above, in an article I wrote when I first launched Carolyn’s Nonprofit Blog, I discuss anonymous giving.
 Follow the link to read, Listening to Donors and “Serendipity” Happens.
-Sometimes you might not ask, but you just might receive, because you have inspired someone by the good work you are doing.
+Sometimes you might not ask, but you just might receive because you have inspired someone by the good work you are doing.

 Guímid gach rath agus tú!